ujagaga/door_lock_server/README.md

 When you click the unlock button, the server will send the trigger string to all devices via MQTT.

+The device contains an rfid reader, so you can use 128KHz tags for unlocking.
+After login, the latest unregistered code will be shown, so you can authorize it.
+All codes are stored encrypted, and can not be used for anything else but identification.

 ## Run locally
     export FLASK_APP=passenger_wsgi.py
     export FLASK_DEBUG=True
     flask run

 ## Change history
+14.04.2023.
+Added RFID support to hardware device.
+Added code support to website.

 22.03.2023.
 Finished hardware code for ESP8266.
 TODO: add language support.